borglab/gtsam-packaging/README.md

   is produced (e.g. ``gtsam_4.0.2.orig.tar.gz``) and stored in this branch.

-- ubuntu/release: this branche mirrors the
+- ubuntu/release: this branch mirrors the
   "develop" branch, but also has the packaging files in the "debian" subdirectory, and any changes to the original source code necessary for packaging.
 Ideally there should be no changes